-- Northern Pacific from Alaska to central California and Northern Atlantic from Labrador to Nova Scotia.
+- Occurs in the northern Pacific from Alaska to central California and the northern Atlantic from Labrador to Nova Scotia.

-- During breeding season, found along rocky coastal cliffs and offshore islands.
+- During the breeding season, found along rocky coastal cliffs and offshore islands.

-- Nests in large breeding colonies on steep coastal cliffs or offshore islands, often mixed with other auks and seabirds.
+- Nests in large breeding colonies on steep coastal cliffs or offshore islands are often mixed with other auks and seabirds.